-The Cancer Drug Coverage Parity Act of 2017 requires any private health plan that provides coverage for cancer chemotherapy treatment to also cover anticancer regimens regardless of delivery method, including oral, self-administered anticancer medication at a cost similar to that of IV, port administered, or injected anticancer medications.
+The Cancer Drug Coverage Parity Act requires any private health plan that provides coverage for cancer chemotherapy treatment to also cover anticancer regimens regardless of delivery method, including oral, self-administered anticancer medication at a cost similar to that of IV, port administered, or injected anticancer medications.
 Patients who receive intravenously administered therapies, covered under an insurance plan's medical benefit, are responsible only for a copayment for each office visit.
 Conversely, oral chemotherapy is typically covered under an insurer's pharmacy benefit, resulting in substantially higher out-of-pocket costs and a significant financial burden for many patients.

 Oral anticancer drugs have become the standard of care for several types of cancer in recent years.
 Many of these new oral therapies target specific biologic processes in cancer cells and block cancer cell growth.
 In addition to their specificity, which can result in reduced toxicity and side effects, oral agents are convenient—especially for patients who travel long distances to their treatment facility.

 Outdated insurance coverage policies have not kept pace with medical innovation and the growing trend toward orally administered chemotherapy.
 FORCE believes that every cancer patient should have access to the anticancer regimen recommended by their health care team, and should not be subject to cost discrimination based on the delivery mechanism of the therapy.

 FORCE is a member of the Patients Equal Access Coalition (PEAC) and Coalition to Improve Access to Cancer Care (CIACC), supporting state-level efforts to address this issue in addition to the national legislative initiative.